ShinyPhoenix000/Synapsolve/README.md

 Netlify
 	•	Build command: npm run build
 	•	Publish directory: dist
-	•	Set required environment variables
+	•	Set required environment variables in the Netlify UI

+⸻

 Security Notes
 	•	Do not commit .env or real API keys
 	•	Always use Firestore security rules and access control logic
-	•	Consider moving AI and calendar logic server-side for production
+	•	Move AI and calendar logic server-side for production
 	•	Use Firebase App Check and enable analytics/firewall rules as needed

+⸻

 License

 MIT License.
 See the LICENSE file for full details.

+⸻

 Contributing
 	1. Fork the repository
-	2. Create a new branch (git checkout -b feature/feature-name)
+	2. Create a new branch:

+git checkout -b feature/your-feature-name

 	3. Commit your changes
 	4. Push the branch and open a pull request

 ⸻

-For any issues, improvements, or feature requests, please open an issue in the repository.
+For issues, improvements, or feature requests, please open an issue in the repository.